 ● discuss any matters concerning the activities of the Association under the Statutes;

-The Vice-President of the Association is considered the mayor of the city elected as vice-
+The Vice-Presidents of the Association are considered the mayors of the cities elected as vice-presiding in the Association.

 President of the Association shall:

-be the official representative of the Association to third parties, including the
+• be the official representative of the Association to third parties, including PACE;

-head and organize the work of the General Assembly and the Presidium of the
+• head and organize the work of the General Assembly and the Presidium of the Association;

 Article 10.
 Presidium